Sistava

 The trade-off for a solo seller is that Lindy expects you to design the workflows.
 It is closer to a powerful automation builder than a hire that figures out the selling for you, and its memory is workflow state rather than a rich record of each relationship.
 If you enjoy wiring up triggers and know exactly what you want automated, it is excellent.
 If you want someone to own the pipeline without you architecting it, it is more setup than a managed employee.

-Apollo.io is a sales intelligence platform: a big B2B contact database with email finding, enrichment, and built-in sequencing.
-For a solo founder who needs to build a prospect list and run simple sequences, the database is large and the free tier is a legitimate entry point.
-It is the cheapest way to get raw prospecting horsepower.
+Apollo.io is a sales intelligence platform: a large B2B contact database with email finding, enrichment, and built-in sequencing.
+For a solo founder who needs to build a prospect list and run simple sequences, the database is deep and the free tier is a legitimate entry point.
+It is one of the cheaper ways to get raw prospecting horsepower, and many solo sellers use it purely as a source of clean, enriched contacts they can act on elsewhere.

 For a consultant who sells consultatively, the fit is narrower.
 Agent Frank is built around cold email volume, not warm relationship nurturing, and the pricing reflects a serious outbound budget rather than a side-of-desk hire.
 It does one thing well.
 If your selling is relationship-led and lower-volume, a broader AI employee that also handles inbound, replies, and memory across channels is a better match than a dedicated cold-email engine.

 Artisan's AI SDR, Ava, is one of the most complete autonomous outbound agents on the market.
 It handles lead discovery, enrichment, personalized multi-channel sequencing, and follow-up, and the platform is mature and well-regarded for teams scaling outbound.
-If you have raised money and outbound is a core growth lever, it is a credible all-in-one choice.
+If you have raised money and outbound is a core growth lever, it is a credible all-in-one choice that can carry a real outbound program.

 For most solo founders and consultants, Artisan is simply priced and scoped for a different buyer.
 Plans run into thousands of dollars a month and implementations usually involve a sales conversation, which is a heavy commitment for a one-person seller billing between deals.
 It is the strongest pick on this list for a funded team running high-volume outbound, and the weakest fit for a bootstrapped consultant selling a handful of warm relationships.